-The clearable counter mode is similar to the up/down counter mode, but supports a synchronous clear instead of the up/down control.
+The clearable counter mode is similar to the up/down counter mode, but it supports a synchronous clear instead of the up/down control.
 The clear function is substituted for the cascade-in signal in the up/down counter mode.
-Use 2 three-input LUTs: one generates the counter data, and the other generates the fast carry bit.
+Two 3-input LUTs are used; one generates the counter data, and the other generates the fast carry bit.
 Synchronous loading is provided by a 2-to-1 multiplexer.
-The output of this multiplexer is ANDed with a synchronous clear signal.
+The output of this multiplexer is AND ed with a synchronous clear signal.